 Should I visit the college to increase my chances?

 This is a personal decision that depends on the opportunity cost for you.
 If you live nearby the school or you will happen to be there during winter break, feel free to visit.
 However, it may not be worth the time and effort to fly to a school just to increase your chances.
 Each school views demonstrated interest differently.

-You should visit the campus to decide whether the college is a good fit for you, as opposed to visit solely to increase your chances.
+You should visit the campus to decide whether the college is a good fit for you, as opposed to visiting solely to increase your chances.
 If you visit, see if you can meet with an admissions representative in person, sit in on some classes, and chat with your tour guide (who is likely a current student) about what it is like to attend that college.

 Do not over-communicate with admissions.

 Over-communicating can sound desperate and hurt your admissions chances.
 Be genuine and concise.
-Carefully select how you will convey demonstrate interest without overdoing it.
+Carefully select how you will convey and demonstrate interest without overdoing it.

 In the meantime, keep your grades up (senior grades are still very important), stay out of trouble (no disciplinary action), and stay focused and active on your extracurriculars.
 Overall, stay positive!
-You still have many more colleges to hear back from the regular admissions cycle.
+You still have many more colleges to hear back from during the regular admissions cycle.
 Being deferred from a college is definitely not the end of the road.